jnk0le/random/pipeline cycle test/README.md

 bits [9:2] of `mtvec` are hardwired to zero (minimum 1KiB granularity).
 Entry in unvectored mode also needs to be 1KiB aligned.

+The core will reset when experiencing fault while in exception handler.
+(`ebreak` without debugger also causes this)

 uncore findings: